OVERVIEW

 Workplace Safety and CPR Trianing

-This scenario-based eLearning simulation applies gamification to teach employees how to use an AED to save the life of a person in cardiac arrest.
+This scenario-based eLearning uses gamification to help employees learn how to respond with an AED during a cardiac emergency.

 Gamified Instructional Designer eLearning Experience